LCRoysterproject/repo_structure/data/README.md

 This is the `data` folder structure outline.
 The `data` folder will include all data relevant to this specific repository project.
+This folder will include a **master dataset** used for project analysis, and will preferably be a single data file in two formats (.csv, .xslx).

 Mandatory folders in `data` are:
 - archive

  The `archive` folder consists of any raw datasets used to update the repository master dataset.

 Allowable optional folders in `data` could be:
 - water